ejaytc/Python_Programs/README.md

 # Python Programs
-Repository for practice programs using python3.
+Repository for practice programs using Python 3.